Safety Tips: 17 Things Not to Do With an ATV

 In this article, you’ll learn some of the most dangerous or costly mistakes you can make and things you should never do with your ATV:

-Caution: Always refer to the owner’s manual for instructions specific to your brand and model of ATV.
+Caution: Always refer to the owner’s manual for instructions specific to your brand and ATV model.
 Failing to follow the instructions can lead to severe injury or death.

 Related: 10 Effective Tips to Prevent ATV Accidents